-Once all your ingredients are about the right temperature, its time to mix them together.
+Once all your ingredients are at the right temperature, it’s time to mix them together.

-Carefully, so as not to splash, stir your lye and oil mixture together in a large, non-reactive bowl, such as stainless steal or glass.
+Carefully, so as not to splash, stir your lye and oil mixture together in a large, non-reactive bowl, such as stainless steel or glass.

 And then you’re going to stir.